-It is also indicated that these levels are not necessarily applicable to the individual based on current health, activity level and other factors and should be used only as a guideline.
+It’s also indicated that these levels aren’t necessarily applicable to the individual based on current health, activity level and other factors and should be used only as a guideline.

 Properly calculating specific required calorie levels takes a little more figuring and assessment, and other pertinent factors include overall activity level, climate, age, fitness and pre-existing health conditions.

 Certain immutable factors like genetics and the overall efficiency of musculature and organs play a part as well.
 We will delve more into the problem of figuring all this out and the rest of the article below.

 Minimum Calories for Sustainment